 This is where Hiver comes into the picture.
 Hiver is an easy-to-use email collaboration solution that enables businesses to manage team emails directly from Gmail.

 The biggest advantage of using Hiver is that your teams no longer have to switch between multiple tabs for managing team emails.
-Be it one-on-one communications or emails coming to a support@ or info@ inbox, your team members can handle everything from their personal Gmail accounts.
+Be it one-on-one communications or emails coming to a [email protected] or [email protected] inbox, your team members can handle everything from their personal Gmail accounts.

 With Hiver, every team email can be given an owner and a status.
 Meaning, you can keep track of who is doing what.
 Most importantly, every team member knows exactly what they have to do on a daily basis.
 So, there’s very little confusion within teams and consequently, everyone becomes a lot more efficient.